Social Security

 Background

 Social Security affords vital income protection to workers and their families.
 But it is more than a retirement program.
-Social Security is a social insurance and family income-protection plan.
-First, it provides income to retired workers, workers who become disabled, and their spouses.
-Second, it offers support to spouses and dependent children of wage earners who die or become disabled during their working lives.
+Social Security is a social insurance and family income-protection plan that provides income to retired workers, workers who become disabled, and their spouses and dependent children.

 Social Security plays a crucial role in reducing poverty among older people.
-It particularly aids women and historically disadvantaged racial and ethnic groups.
+It particularly aids women and groups that are discriminated against.
 Without Social Security, 38 percent of all older Americans would be in poverty.
-Instead, only about 10 percent were below the poverty line in 2018.
+Instead, only about 9 percent were below the poverty line in 2020.

 Social Security is the primary source of retirement income for most Americans.
-About half of people age 65 and older depend on Social Security for at least 50 percent of their retirement income.
-About one-quarter rely on Social Security for at least 90 percent of their income.
+About 42 percent of people age 65 and older depend on Social Security for at least 50 percent of their retirement income.
+About one in five rely on Social Security for at least 90 percent of their income.